lgastako/resume/README.md

 ## Objective

-I am seeking an Engineering Manager role on a strong team, where I can leverage my skills to drive meaningful impact.
-While I aim to manage and lead, I prefer to remain close to the technology and contribute hands-on when needed.
-I am also open to an individual contributor role if it aligns with my expertise and goals.
+I am seeking an engineering role on a strong team, where I can leverage my skills to drive meaningful impact.
+I aim to comfortable managing and leading, but I prefer to remain close to the technology and contribute hands-on.

 ## Skills